MargaretSiple-NOAA/googledrive-to-rmd-example/README.md

 At the end, you will have a Word doc that you have compiled straight from R. Cool, huh!!

+## Entry points for folks who aren't set up for RStudio/git/Markdown

+There are many "entry points" where you can collaborate with people on different parts of the report.
+Here are some options for where people from your team can contribute.
+These will all be fairly painless :

+* editing text in Google docs
+* editing citations in [`cite/bibliography.bib`](https://github.com/MargaretSiple-NOAA/googledrive-to-rmd-example/blob/main/cite/bibliography.bib) (can edit in browser on github).
+They can use [zbib.org](https://zbib.org/) to get the BibTeX version of any citation.
+Or if they want to add several at once, export them from a Zotero or Mendeley library and save as (or paste into) `bibliography.bib`
+* creating tables as text or figures as any image format (these can be imported painlessly using `read.csv()` and `knitr::include_graphics()` in your R code chunks)

 # Google drive folder access